Dynamics of magnetoviscous warped discs around compact objects: Local fluid-parcel analysis

 \subsection{Hydrodynamical estimates for instability}

 Two effective viscosities, related to the drag coefficients $\lambda$ and $\lambda_\perp$, have been introduced above.
-The formal analysis of \cite{og99} reveals a third ought to be considered also, which includes contributions from radial stresses and encapsulates dispersive, wave-like torques which cause neighbouring rings of fluid to precess when misaligned \cite[see equation 83 in][for a definition]{po18}.
-In this section, we examine how the adjusted amplitude \eqref{eq:hydroamp} affects the stability of a disc using the hydrodynamic formalism introduced by \cite{og99} and \cite{dogan18}.
+The formal analysis of \citet{og99} reveals a third ought to be considered also, which includes contributions from radial stresses and encapsulates dispersive, wave-like torques which cause neighbouring rings of fluid to precess when misaligned (see equation 83 in Ref.~\cite{po18} for a definition).
+In this section, we examine how the adjusted amplitude \eqref{eq:hydroamp} affects the stability of a disc using the hydrodynamic formalism introduced by \citet{og99} and \citet{dogan18}.

-Adopting the notation of \cite{dogan18}, the relevant hydrodynamical equations in an isothermal disc are that describing conservation of mass
+Adopting the notation of \citet{dogan18}, the relevant hydrodynamical equations in an isothermal disc are that describing conservation of mass

 and angular momentum